daniel-stasiak/wpteam-workflow/README.md

 # WebApp Generator

-Generator with bower and gulp for new project created by [Dawid Stasiak](https://dawidstasiak.pl/en).
+Generator with bower and gulp for new project created by [WP Team](http://wpteam.com).

 Repository works great with WordPress.